• Home

 Simit

-Sold on each Istanbul avenue nook, simit is the precise snack on the pass.
+Sold on each Istanbul avenue nook, simit is the precise snack on the go.
 This street food consists of a bready circle encrusted with sesame seeds.
-Crunchy on the outdoor and tender at the inside, it’s introduced sparkling to vendors at some stage in the day.
+Crunchy on the outdoor and tender on the inside, it’s introduced sparkling to vendors at some point in the day.
 For a real treat, tune down a simit bakery and get a hot simit immediately out of the oven.

 Cağ kebab